vpkeerthan/Android-Tutorial/README.md

 3) Kafka-REST-Android - Creating an Android application that uses kafka for data transmission, please find the below link for the REST end points exposed for kafka services https://github.com/vpkeerthan/Kafka/tree/master/KafkaRestService

+4) DeviceStatus - An android application that fetches battery health status and network strength from the android device